wdi-sg/gitbook-2018/03-html-css/css-box-model/02box-model.md

 div {
   padding: 2px;
 }
 /* OR */
 div {
   padding-top: 3px;
   padding-right: 1px;
   padding-bottom: 0px;
   padding-left: 9px;
 }
 /* OR */
 div {
   padding: 3px 1px 0 9px;
 }
 ```

-Padding becomes more apparent when we have "stuff" inside the box.